Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-No guidance is provided on when to use this tool versus alternatives such as get_project or other list tools.
-The description does not mention any prerequisites or context.
+No guidance is provided on when to use this tool versus alternatives such as get_project, get_issues, or other list tools.
+The description does not mention any prerequisites, exclusions, or context for choosing this tool, leaving agents without decision support.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.